Data-to-Insight-Center/cyberinfrastructure-knowledge-network/docs/source/index.rst

    In this tutorial, we'll use the `confluent-kafka <https://pypi.org/project/confluent-kafka/>`_ library.
 You can use other Kafka libraries if you prefer.

+   We recommend creating a new virtual environment using venv before installing confluent-kafka.
+To do so, please follow instructions `here<https://docs.python.org/3/library/venv.html>`_.

    .. code-block:: bash

       pip install confluent-kafka